MusicOfCosm/Miscellaneous/README.md

 I'll move some files from my projects to here if I find out that they are unnecessary to their projects.

-Rosace.ico was a gift that I made years ago for a birthday, but I use it as a icon for windows, programs, and as a test image.
+Rosace.ico was a gift that I made years ago for a birthday.
+Nowadays, I use it as a icon for windows, programs, and as a test image.